-Professor Eagly showed how these expectations have changed over those 70 years.
+At the BAD conference, Professor Eagly showed how these expectations have changed over those 70 years.
 Perhaps unsurprisingly, our collective belief that men are more agentic has remained consistent over time.
 Her other insights may defy your assumptions:

 The stereotype that women are more communal has steadily strengthened since the 1940’s - our association between women and affection, compassion etc. is at its peak.

 Women have a growing advantage over men in competence – we believe that women are likely to be more innovative, intelligent, logical etc. than men.

 Our belief in these stereotypes is consistent and shared across multiple demographic groups – have a look at the analyses below.
 The demographic of respondents is on the left.
 Blue represents the belief that men are more likely to exhibit the given behaviour and red represents women.
 Intelligence has been separated out for individual analysis:

 Imagine someone who acts in the opposite direction of the analyses above - an ambitious, assertive woman, or an affectionate, nurturing man.
 Would they be treated differently from someone acting in line with their stereotype?